karl-zylinski/atlas-builder/README.md

 Just make sure you have something along those lines the same package as this file (or change the generator code in `atlas_builder.odin` to use other type names).

 # How to run the atlas builder

-- In the root of this repository, create a folder called 'textures' and put .ase, .aseprite or .png files in it
-- From the root of the template ropo, execute `odin run atlas_builder`
+See the README.md in the `example` folder.
+But in short:
+- Run this package.
+- It looks for `textures` folder and a `font.ttf` file in the current working directory.
 - `atlas.png` and `atlas.odin` are ouputted

-Change `ATLAS_SIZE` in `atlas_builder.odin` to change the maximum width and height of the atlas.
+- Those files can be used within your game to do efficent atlased drawing.
+See the example for more info.

+# Configuration

+There are a few constants at the top of `atlas_builder.odin`:

-Note: The final atlas is cropped to the actual contents inside it, it may be smaller than `ATLAS_SIZE`.
+- `ATLAS_SIZE`: Maximum size of `atlas.png` Note: The final atlas is cropped to the actual contents inside it, it may be smaller than `ATLAS_SIZE`.
 Remove the `rl.ImageAlphaCrop(&atlas, 0)` line in `atlas_builder.odin` if you do not what this cropping.
+- `TILESET_WIDTH`: If you have any texture prefixed with `tileset_`, it will be treated as a tileset.
+This setting says how many tiles wide it is.
+- `TILESET_SIZE`: How many pixels each tile takes in the tileset
+- `PACKAGE_NAME`: The package name to use at the top of the `atlas.odin` file.
+- `TEXTURES_DIR`: The folder in which to look for textures to put into atlas.
+- `LETTERS_IN_FONT`: The letters to extract from the font.
+- `FONT_FILENAME`: The filename of the font to extract letters from.
+- `ATLAS_PNG_OUTPUT_PATH`: Path to output the atlas PNG to
+- `ATLAS_ODIN_OUTPUT_PATH`: Path to output the atlas Odin metadata file to

 # Loading the atlas

-In your game load the atlas once.
-Here I put it in a globally accessible struct called `g_mem`:
+In your game load the atlas once, for example:
 ```
-g_mem.atlas = rl.LoadTexture(TEXTURE_ATLAS_FILENAME)
+atlas = rl.LoadTexture(TEXTURE_ATLAS_FILENAME)
 ```

 # Draw textures from atlas

 Draw like this using Raylib:

 ```
-rl.DrawTextureRec(g_mem.atlas, atlas_textures[.Bush].rect, position, rl.WHITE)
+rl.DrawTextureRec(atlas, atlas_textures[.Bush].rect, position, rl.WHITE)
 ```
 or
 ```
-rl.DrawTexturePro(g_mem.atlas, atlas_textures[.Bush].rect, destination_rect, rl.WHITE)
+rl.DrawTexturePro(atlas, atlas_textures[.Bush].rect, destination_rect, rl.WHITE)
 ```

-This uses texture name "Bush" which will exist if there is a texture called `textures/bush.ase`. `atlas_textures` lives in atlas.odin.
+This uses texture name "Bush" which will exist if there is a texture called `textures/bush.ase`. `atlas_textures` lives in `atlas.odin`.

 There's also a `atlas_textures[.Bush].offset` you can add to your position.
 The offset is non-zero if there was empty pixels in the upper regions of the texture.
 This saves atlas-space, since it would have to write empty pixels otherwise!
 See the [animation examples](#animations) for how I use it.